wangxiao5791509/LGSearch_DDGAN_PyTorch/README.md

 ## Cite

-If you find this paper useful for your research, please consider to cite our paper:
+If you find this paper useful for your research, please consider citing our paper:
 ~~~
 @inproceedings{wang2019GANTrack,
   title={Learning Target-aware Attention for Robust Tracking with Conditional Adversarial Network},